-Here are some of the more interesting Excel links to add-ins, tools or videos I have come across in the world of Excel.
+Here are links to my own free downloads, as well as some of the more interesting Excel links to add-ins, tools or videos I have come across in the world of Excel.
 There are plenty of great sites out there already doing so much to provide training, tips, tutorials and information within this vast Excel universe and I hope what you do here is worthwhile and different.

 Chip Pearson’s Site

 Daily Dose of Excel

 Bill Jelen’s Mr. Excel

 Chris Newman’s TheSpreadsheetGuru

 Jon Karel Pieterse’s jkp-ads.com

 My Online Training Hub, Phil and Mynda Treacy